FlyingBaguette/aero-boulangerie/docs/requirement-specs/Software-requirements-specification.md

 To be defined once CPU has been choosen...

 ###Communication Interfaces
-I2C predonmantly.
+I2C predomaninantly.
 Though SPI, UART and others are possabilities if I2C bus becomes heavily used.

 ###Memory Constraints
 512kb of flash memory for the program.